jsoberg/Loot-Hoard-DnD-Discord-Bot/README.md

 1. Run the bot!
 You'll need Java 11 to run the bot.
 Note that the bot will automatically look for the necessary `application.properties` file from the directory it's run in, or from a `config` subdirectory in the same spot.
 You can pass in the `-Dspring.config.location=<config directory>` flag **before** the -jar identifier to set the config location, if you're running from somewhere other than the directory that the jar is in (e.g. for running from `systemd` on boot).

-My `systemd` service looks like the following:
+As an example, my `systemd` service looks like the following:
 ```
 [Unit]
 Description=Run Loot Hoard Discord Bot